rmerg639/AndraeusAi-research/SOCIAL_POSTS.md

 ---

-Edit: Since people are asking about the Qwen license - yes, you can monetize this.
-Qwen 2.5 is Apache 2.0.
-The restriction about not training "competing LLMs" only applies if you use Qwen outputs to train non-Qwen models (like Llama).
-Fine-tuning Qwen itself is explicitly allowed.
+Edit: Since people are asking about the Qwen license - yes, the base model (Qwen 2.5) is Apache 2.0, so you can fine-tune it.
+My methodology is under a tiered license - free for individuals and small business, fees apply for larger enterprises.
 ```

 ---